-Inclusive hadronic events of $e^+e^-\rightarrow {\rm hadrons}$ are selected from the charged and neutral track final states.
-In order to reject background contributions from $e^+e^-\rightarrow l^+l^-$ ($l=e,\mu, \tau$), each event is required to have more than two charged tracks in the final states~\cite{PhysLettsB641_145_2006}.
-These tracks are required to satisfy the selection criteria described in Ref.~\cite{arXiv_2307_10948v1_hep_ex_20July2023}.
-To separate beam-associated background events, we calculate the event vertex, i.e. the average $z$ position of charged tracks in the beam line direction.
-Figure~\ref{fig:Emumu_over_Ecm_ecm4420MeV} (left) shows the distribution of the average $z$ for the events selected from the data sample collected at c.m. energy $\sqrt{s}=3.7731$ GeV.
-Fitting this distribution with a double-Gaussian function (using a common peak maximum) describing the signal shape and a second-order Chebychev polynomial function parameterizing the shape of the background as shown with a dashed line in Fig.~\ref{fig:Emumu_over_Ecm_ecm4420MeV} yields the number of candidates for hadronic events, $N_{\rm had,fit}^{\rm obs}$=$35235\!\pm\!225$.
-Similarly, we determine the numbers of hadronic candidate events for the data samples collected at the other energies.
+Inclusive hadronic events of $e^+e^-\rightarrow$~hadrons are selected from the charged and neutral-particle final states.
+In order to suppress background contributions from $e^+e^-\rightarrow \ell^+\ell^-$ ($\ell=e,\mu, \tau$), each event is required to have more than two charged tracks in the final state~\cite{PhysLettsB641_145_2006}.
+These tracks are required to satisfy the selection criteria described in Ref.~\cite{PhysRevLett132_191902_2024}.
+To separate beam-associated background events, we determine the longitudinal position of the event vertex, i.e.\ the average $z$ position of charged tracks in the direction of the beam line.
+Figure~\ref{fig:Emumu_over_Ecm_ecm4420MeV} (left) shows the distribution of the average $z$ for the events selected from the data sample collected at the c.m.\ energy $\sqrt{s}=3.7731$~GeV.
+The distribution is fitted with a double-Gaussian function (using a common peak) to describe the signal contribution, and a second-order Chebychev polynomial function to describe the background.
+The fit yields the number of candidates for hadronic events to be $N_{\rm had,fit}^{\rm obs}=35235\!\pm\!225$.
+We determine the number of hadronic candidate events for the data samples collected at the other energies in a similar manner.